microsoft/hackathon-starter-kit/community-hack/README.md

-# Community Hackathon
+# External Hackathon

-This page is designed to provide guidance, and ideas on running a Community Hackathon.
+This page is designed to provide guidance, and ideas on running a External Hackathon.

 [In-person or virtual or hybrid?](./ThingsToKeepInMind.md)

-## Steps to run a Community Hackathon
+## Steps to run a External Hackathon

 #### 1. Determine Name, Purpose and Outcomes of the Hackathon